ryanoneill416/automated-autos/README.md

   * Tabulate is a python library I used to display the present state of inventory/sales data to the user.
 It presents the data in a more easily understandable way than just printing a list of lists.

+### ***Colorama:***
+  * Colorama was used mainly so that failed input validation messages will be displayed in red for ease of understanding a problem has occured/ the operation is cancelled
+  * I also used it to give the application a cyan aesthetic.

 [Back to Table of contents](#table-of-contents)

 ___